 Finally, while we appreciate the top-firing speakers for their much fuller sound than most other notebooks, we’re a little puzzled by the lack of Windows Hello secure login options.
 Razer even included the perfect placement: a rectangular power button now rests atop the right speaker and feels smooth to the touch.
 At this price, secure login should be a shoo-in.

-As for the screen, Razer knocked it out of the park this go around.
-With a matte coating that does well at deflecting light glare, this panel may only be 1080p but it looks simply gorgeous.
+Razer knocked it out of the park when it comes to the Razer Blade’s display.
+With a matte coating that does well at deflecting light clare, this panel may only be 1080p, but it’s simply gorgeous.

-A lot of that is likely thanks to the 144Hz refresh rate, which makes games look especially smooth as the refresh rate outpaces the frame rate of most games ran on the device.
-This allows the laptop to shore up minor potential shortcomings of the GTX 1060 or 1070 in producing consistent frame rates at high detail settings.
+A lot of that comes down to the 144Hz refresh rate, which makes games look extremely smooth as the refresh rate outpaces the frame rate of most games ran on the device.
+This allows the Razer Blade to shore up potential shortcomings of the GTX 1060 or 1070 in producing consistent frame rates at high detail settings.

-Plus, the 100% sRGB color gamut helps the display just pop with a massive variety of colors supported at impressive accuracy.
-The factory screen calibration that Razer gives to all of these laptops certainly helps a lot here, too.
+The 100% sRGB color gamut also helps the display just pop with a wide variety of colors supported at impressive accuracy.
+The factory screen calibration that Razer gives to all of these laptops goes a long way, too.